Borger Dalr geology walk

 Step 1

-From the upper tier of the car park follow a short path to a wooden gate.
+From the second tier of the car park, head along a short path towards a small wooden gate (leaving the car park at the opposite end to the entrance heading North) .
 Go through the gate and follow a track across a small stream (may not be flowing in a dry spell).
-Walk past a large boulder to an old quarry.
+Walk past a large boulder on your right to an old quarry.
 From here the path skirts a low-lying boggy area to join another path.
-Turn left here and follow the path downhill and through some trees to a wooden gate leading onto the Borrowdale road B5289.
-Note the location of this gate for your return journey in step 10.
+Turn left here and follow the path going gently downhill, keeping the boggy area to you left.
+Ighoring paths to the left after the boggy area, descent through a rocky outcrop through some trees to a small wooden gate leading onto the Borrowdale road B5289.
+Note the location of this gate (marked Bridleway) for your return journey in step 10.
 Carefully cross the road and turn right to follow it the short distance to Grange Bridge.
 Follow the road across the bridge and through the village of Grange, the site of a medieval monastic farm belonging to Furness Abbey.
 Continue along the road for about 440 yards (400m) until you almost reach the Borrowdale Gates Hotel.

 Step 2

-Go through the gate on the left, follow the path to a high point, then leave it to climb the knoll on the right, Peace Howe.
+At the public footpath post, go through the gate on the left, follow the path to a high point, then leave it to climb the knoll on the right, Peace Howe.
+There is a stone bench here, from where you can pause and take in the view back towards Derwent Water.
 Now walk down to the gate at the edge of the wood.
-Passing through, take the clear track going gently down to the left towards Hollows Farm.
+Passing through, take the clear track to the left going gently down to the left towards Hollows Farm.
 On the west side of the valley above the farm you might be able to spot the good contrast between the smooth Skiddaw slates (around 480 million years old) and the gnarly Borrowdale volcanic rocks formed when this area went through violent volcanic eruptions 450 million years ago.

 Step 3